Tinkerforge/doc/en/source/Hardware/Bricklets/Tilt.rst

 Description
 -----------

-The Tilt Bricklet is equipped with a tilt switch.
+The Tilt :ref:`Bricklet <product_overview_bricklets>` is equipped with a tilt switch.
 It can detect if the Bricklet is tilted or if the Bricklet is vibrating.

 It is possible to configure events that are triggered if the state of the Tilt Bricklet changes.